 Hi, I’m Rachael.
 I’m chuffed that you found your way to my little slice of cyber space, and that you’re curious enough to want to check it out.

-I live in outer-suburban Melbourne with my husband and two kidlets.
+I live in outer-suburban Melbourne with my husband and two primary school aged kidlets.
 I created this site as a blog back in 2014.
 I had very little direction, but a belief that writing and sharing would help me feel like I was making some sort of progress in wading through the mess inside my head.
 I also hoped that perhaps others would find some benefit in reading it.

 Some of what I’ve published over the years, especially on this “About” page, has made me cringe when I’ve looked back at it.
 I’ve always wanted to be authentic and interesting and real, just like “they” say you should – that would make me a decent and likeable person, wouldn’t it? … ha!
 Most of my blogs have measured up, and some have been pretty raw.
 But when it comes to this page, where I’ve got to articulate who I am and what I and this site are about … I’ve failed miserably.
 Who am I anyway?
 And if you really knew, I thought, there’s no way you’d like me.
 So I tried to make it appealing.
 It wasn’t.
 Just pretentious.

 So, for me to give you a genuine insight into who I am, and what this website is about, it’s going to take some depth.

 I’m a seeker, fumbling awkwardly through life, trying so hard to work out how to do it “right”.
 For a long time, I mostly felt like I was failing, and I wondered, with anger and frustration, why I was so clueless when so many others seemed to have found the magic answers and seemingly had their shit together.
 Did I just suck at life?